Fernleigh, Caringbah South: History

 In 1860 Laycock sold it to Holt who began acquiring as much land in the Shire as he could.
 Eventually Holt controlled most of it (c.
 12500 acre), including the majority of Laycock's estate and the land where Fernleigh is located.
 The date on which a large portion of his Sutherland Estate was acquired was 31 December 1862.
 Holt was a life member of the NSW Legislative Council and served on over twenty committees.
 He was also a successful wool buyer, investing in property, and farmed near Liverpool.
 He was a director of gold mining, insurance and railway companies.
-Throughout his life he acquired pastoral interests with others totalling 3000000 acre in NSW and Queensland from 1851-80.
+Throughout his life he acquired pastoral interests with others totalling 3000000 acre in NSW and Queensland from 1851 to 1880.
 Retired from business as a wool buyer in 1854 he retained pastoral interest and most directorships.
 He was Colonial Treasurer for a brief time.
 He sold some of his runs after the gold rush and in 1861 bought an estate extending from Botany Bay to Port Hacking including James Cook's landing place, where he erected an obelisk in the centenary year.
 He also tried raising sheep on pastures sown with imported grass and then cattle, scientific oyster-farming, timber-getting and coal-mining, each without success.
 He campaigned for the damming of the George's River to supply Sydney with water but the NSW Government rejected his scheme.

 A report Holt commissioned his property manager, R. C. Walker to prepare in 1868 on the extent and viability of his large estate summarised the Burraneer Bay property thus:

 "40 acres on east side of Dolan's Bay, in Burrameer Bay.
 This is a block of very thickly timbered land, with a great deal of scrub on it.
 Nothing has yet been done to it either in ringbarking or scrubbing.
 The soil is ironstone clay and sandy soil but very rocky.
 There is a fine view of the Port Hacking River from it and it would make a very good building site".

 Holt sold it in 1873 to Charles York.
 The locality sketch attached to the certificate of title does not indicate any improvements on the site.
 York bought the land for a "country retreat", taking perhaps one or two years to complete a stone cottage.
 He originally named it "York House" and it was in the Georgian Revival style.
 Charles York died in 1880.
 His widow Emma transferred title in 1883 to Thomas James York of Pyrmont Bridge.